emn178/js-sha3/README.md

 A simple SHA-3 / Keccak / Shake hash function for JavaScript supports UTF-8 encoding.

 ## Notice
+* v0.8.0+ will throw an error if try to update hash after finalize.
 * Sha3 methods has been renamed to keccak since v0.2.0.
 It means that sha3 methods of v0.1.x are equal to keccak methods of v0.2.x and later.
 * `buffer` method is deprecated.
 This maybe confuse with Buffer in node.js.
 Please use `arrayBuffer` instead.